 South Park is the best at animated analogies.
 The best analogy are the episodes which unstatedly draw comparisons between the history of Metallica and that of the friendship between the boys.
 The hair colour, ostracizing, revenge and failure of Trent Boyett in South Park reminds me of Dave Mustaine’s progress in regards to Metallica.
 Like Jason Newsted joining Metallica because Cliff Burton died, Butters replaced the deceased Kenny as a friend and was humiliated by the three remaining boys.
 The auditions episode could easily be compared to the replacement of Jason in a Metallica documentary titled Some Kind of Monster, despite the fact that the episode is a parody of the format seen in competitive reality TV shows.
 At the same time, the first attempt at replacing Cliff involved Metallica actually spending a day with each candidate in a non-performance context so as to see what they were like as people.
 Again, South Park imitated this.

 If NCIS: Los Angeles characters could be compared with those from NCIS, it would be as follows….

 Deeks is like Tony.
 Kensi is like Ziva.
 Hetty is like Ducky.
 Eric is like Jimmy.
 Nell is like Abby.
 Granger is like Vance.

 I’ve always felt that Magnum P.I. was unfairly criticized for being a carbon copy of The A-Team despite the fact that it predated it by three years.
-The former personnel had the last laugh before the latter show ended before they did.
+The former personnel had the last laugh because the latter show ended before they did.
 The comparisons between the two (about a quartet of war veterans) are as follows: Murdock = Thomas (the goofy one with a cap).
 Hannibal = Higgins (the old one who everyone looks up to).
 B.A. = T.C. (the black guy who is the toughest).
 Face = Rick (the suave smooth-talker).
 As someone who hails from England, I see myself as Higgins because he does Kung Fu and talks about writing memoirs.